ElectricWarr/docker-tag-list/README.md

 # tag-list

-Dockerfile (or command, your choice) to query Docker Hub/Registry for information that should _really_ be provided via the Docker CLI :(
+Docker image (or command, your choice) to query Docker Hub/Registry for information that should _really_ be provided via the Docker CLI :(

+Created this repo after realising that no-one sees things on Dockerhub.

 Example: